QuietkidAniket/CSV_Genie/README.md

 3. The user types a natural language query (e.g., "show me users from Canada").
 4. The frontend sends the query and the *entire original dataset* to the **FastAPI backend**.
 5. The backend receives the request.
 It extracts the column headers from the data.
-6. It sends the headers and the user's query to the **Gemini AI**, asking it to generate a structured JSON filter.
+6. It sends the headers and the user's query to the **Large Language Model**, asking it to generate a structured JSON filter.
 7. The AI responds with a filter, e.g., `[{"header": "Country", "operator": "===", "value": "Canada"}]`.
 8. The backend uses **Pandas** to apply this filter to the dataset, which is extremely fast.
 9. The backend returns the final, **filtered data** as a JSON response to the frontend.